 Falls occur for a wide variety of reasons: leg weakness; poor balance; diminished eyesight; environmental hazards; cardiovascular problems; etc. Not to be overlooked, falls can be caused by simply trying to do something beyond your ability level.
-This often occurs because a patient thinks because they could something in the past, they should be able to still do it in the present.
+This often occurs because a patient thinks that because they could something in the PAST, they should be able to still do it in the PRESENT.
 A quick example is my uncle trying to roller skate at age 70 because he was able to at age 50.
 It didn’t go well and he fell – really hard!
 He said trying to roller skate after 20 years was “dumb” – another way of saying it was beyond his ability level.
 Use the following list of risky behaviors to help educate your patients on what not to do:

 1. Walking without a cane or walker when one is needed.

 2. Climbing on chair or stool to reach high shelves.

 3. Hurrying when walking – common among patients with short windows between need to use bathroom and using bathroom.